-PHYSICAL EDUCATION (YEARS 7-9)
+Physical Education (Years 7-9)

-The Physical Education (PE) curriculum is available to all pupils at Brighton College (Singapore) and is used to develop physical literacy which can be described as the motivation, confidence, physical competence, knowledge and understanding that provides children with the movement foundation for lifelong participation in physical activity.
+The Physical Education (PE) curriculum is fundamental to all pupils at Brighton College (Singapore) and is used to develop physical literacy.
+This can be described as the motivation, confidence, physical competence, knowledge and understanding that provides children with the movement foundation for lifelong participation in physical activity.
 At Brighton College (Singapore), PE is a subject in which all pupils are encouraged to take risks and self-reflect.
 This can build confidence and help develop a positive relationship with physical activity.

-- To develop competence to excel in a broad range of physical activities. - To be physically active for sustained periods of time. • - To engage in competitive sports and activities. - To build resilience and learn how to use feedback for improvement and manage a variety of challenging situations. - To motivate, coach and work with others to help them improve their own performance. - To lead healthy, active lives.
+- To develop all four domains of pupil's physical literacy Physical, Cognitive, Psychological and Social. - To develop competence to excel in a broad range of physical activities. - To be physically active for sustained periods of time. - To engage in competitive sports and activities. - To build resilience and learn how to use feedback for improvement and manage a variety of challenging situations. - To motivate, coach and work with others to help them improve their own performance. - To lead healthy, active lives.

-- Learn and develop the various health and skill related components of fitness using a variety of activities. - Develop their technique and improve their performance in competitive sports (for example, athletics and gymnastics). - Perform dances using advanced dance techniques within a range of dance styles and forms. - Participate in activities which present intellectual and physical challenges and be encouraged to work in a team, build on trust and develop skills to solve problems, either individually or as a group. - Analyse performances compared to previous ones, outsmart opponents and demonstrate improvement • to achieve their personal best.
+- Learn and develop the various health and skill related components of fitness using a variety of activities. - Develop their technique and improve their performance in competitive sports - Perform dances using advanced dance techniques within a range of dance styles and forms. - Participate in activities which present intellectual and physical challenges and be encouraged to work in a team, build on trust and develop skills to solve problems, either individually or as a group. - Analyse performances compared to previous ones, outsmart opponents and demonstrate improvement to achieve their personal best.